doctrine/doctrine-website-sphinx/site/drafts/doctrine_dbal_2_5_release.rst

 Stable.
 This release is a landmark in making DBAL more consistent and stable than it ever was.

-DBAL 2.5 will be maintained by a new release-master `Steve Müller
+Starting with 2.5 DBAL will have a new release-master, `Steve Müller
 <https://github.com/deeky666>`_.
 Steve has been working
-on DBAL for much of his last year and contributed many of the big features that make up this fantastic release.
+on DBAL for the last two years and contributed many of the big features that make up this fantastic release.
 He will replace Benjamin Eberlei who was the release master since version 2.0.